 Where Minecraft and Roblox have succeeded in building horizontal platforms with broad capabilities, we believe that a vertical-focused UGC platform like Pahdo’s will have a distinct advantage in super-serving the needs of a specific audience first.
 And with generative AI tools lowering the barriers to entry for creation, we believe the velocity of player creativity is at an inflection point today.
 We’re very excited about the potential for AI-assisted UGC to transform IP into dynamic, neverending game franchises.

-Joshua Lu is a partner at Andreessen Horowitz on the A16Z GAMES investing team, focused on game studios and the intersection between games and social applications.
+Joshua Lu is a partner on the A16Z GAMES team at Andreessen Horowitz, where he focuses on game studios and the intersection between games and social applications.

-Robin Guo is an investing partner with A16Z GAMES focusing in web2 and web3 studios, games adtech, AI applications for games, and the intersection of healthcare and games.
+Robin Guo is a partner on the A16Z GAMES team at Andreessen Horowitz, where he focuses on web2 and web3 studios, games adtech, AI applications, and the intersection of healthcare and games.